 Back in Warsaw, both the Stanislaw Jezynski and the Odlewnia Czcionek St. Jezynskiego foundries carried the Latin-script portion of the Zeitungs-Grotesque design in 6 through 16pt sizes under the name Kamienne.
 Odlewnia Czionek E. i Dr. K. Kozianskich in Kraków and Warsaw also had the Latin-script Zeitungs-Grotesk design in sizes ranging from 6 through 28pt.

 Above: Comparison of text in the 48pt sizes of Berthold’s Fette Akzidenz-Grotesk and the Francke Zeitungs-Grotesque design.
-Fette Akzidenz-Grotesk was the heaviest weight of the Akzidenz-Grotesk family made until after the Second World War.
+Fette Akzidenz-Grotesk was the heaviest of the Akzidenz-Grotesk weights made before the 1950s.
 Its thick strokes only seem to be about half of those in Zeitungs-Grotesque.
 Even though the seemingly monolinear strokes make its “thin” parts heavier than Zeitungs-Grotesque’s thins, Fette Akzidenz-Grotesk does not get as dark.
 Nevertheless, the style of Fette Akzidenz-Grotesk’s letterforms made their pairing with other styles of the Akzidenz-Grotesk family an easier thing to pull off – perhaps – than finding lighter-weight types to combine Zeitungs-Grotesque with.

 By 1914, typefounders were selling printers on the concept of type families that included a range of weights.
 This was especially true of sans serifs.
 Printers could buy Akzidenz-Grotesk from Berthold, which had six styles by 1914 (including a heavy Fette weight), or the “Breite Grotesk” family from Schelter & Giesecke.
 That had three weights, including one that was fett.
 Klinkhardt’s Ideal-Grotesk probably had seven weights by 1914.
 Wagner & Schmidt’s Neue moderne Grotesk had seven by then, too.
 The Bauer’sche Gießerei’s Venus already had a staggering palette of fourteen styles in 1914.
 In that kind of design space, a single-weight typeface must have seemed much less useful.
 I don’t believe that the Zeitungs-Grotesque design played a role in Weimar-era German printing; however, the Cyrillic fonts did receive continued usage in the Soviet Union.

 It is hard to say when the typeface really went away.
 In some respects it is not gone at all.
 Paratype’s Black Grotesk is a digital version with both Latin-script and Cyrillic coverage.
 The Cyrillic characters are based on the Woellmer design.
 Black Grotesk even has an italic; this is an oblique version of the upright characters, rather than a font based on J. John Söhne’s Fette Cursiv Grotesque.
-Many foundries I have not mentioned above surely kept selling foundry-type fonts of the Zeitungs-Grotesque design until World War Two; just the other day, I found a digital version of a 1937 catalog of the Italian Fonderia Reggiani company’s typefaces.
-The Zeitungs-Grotesque design is featured there as Serie “Turandot.”
-Surely, others continued to sell them after that, too.
+Many foundries I have not mentioned above surely kept selling foundry-type fonts of the Zeitungs-Grotesque design until World War II; just the other day, I found a digital copy of a 1937 catalog for the Italian Fonderia Reggiani’s typefaces.
+The Zeitungs-Grotesque design was featured there as Serie “Turandot.”
+Surely, others continued to sell them after that point, too.